 - 1. 100% face-to-face teaching mode: all students should join the classes at the venues, or they will miss the lectures. - 2.
 Notice that no live lectures will be video-recorded in any situations, including sick leave.
 If you have a good reason to be absent, contact the lecturer to see if some assistance may be given. - 3.
 Exam/test will be also conducted in face-to-face mode.

-Course Description: This is a self-contained course covering some advanced topics in Public Finance.
-Welfare economists are concerned with the theoretical foundations for economic policy-making.
-We intend to discuss three broad issues in this course:
+Course Description: This is a self-contained course covering some advanced topics in the economics of the public sector.